dumitriucristian/stripe-demo/README.md

 Charge request need the source id and the source order

 If the charge is successful it will generate a charge id that can be used for a refund if required.

-A full working demo  can be found on github here: https://github.com/dumitriucristian/stripe-demo/tree/service-test A simpler working demo can be found on github here: https://github.com/dumitriucristian/stripe-demo
+A simpler working demo can be found on github here: https://github.com/dumitriucristian/stripe-demo

 This is WIP and new branch with different implementation will be added.